anonymous757575/diffariff-companion/index.md

 <img src="https://anonymous757575.github.io/diffariff-companion/diags/interpolations.png" alt="Interpolations"/>

 We can interpolate between different references in the CLAP space.
-Here, we demonstrate the impact of a interpolation between an audio-derived CLAP embedding and a text-derived one.
+Here, we demonstrate the impact of a interpolation between an audio-derived CLAP embedding and a text-derived one, with an interpolation ratio $$r$$.

 <table class="tg">
 <tbody>